 Keeping good records on your RV and the traveling you do can make you a frugal RVer.
 For example, tracking engine oil analysis reports over the years can tell you if you are using appropriate additives.

-Figuring out how and when to perform maintenance is useful information that you can track and take advantage of.
+Figuring out how and when to perform maintenance is useful information to track and take advantage of.
 Also, track oil usage between oil changes to determine if something is changing in your engine that you can’t see.

 Tip 6: Learn From Smarter RVers